icaros-usc/pyribs/CONTRIBUTING.md

 1. On the release branch, edit `HISTORY.md` to remove any irrelevant history, e.g., if there are upcoming changes that will be included only in the next version.
+1. If any tutorials were added in this release, run `make tutorial_links` to make the links point to the stable version of pyribs.
 1. (Optional) On the release branch, run `make release-test`.
 This uploads the code to TestPyPI to check that the deployment works.
 If this fails, make fixes as appropriate.